Hitstar53/My-Notes/SPIT/Sem 7/CE/CE Module 2 Notes.md

 **STEPS OF I2C DATA TRANSMISSION**
-1. The master sends the start condition to every connected slave by switching the SDA line from a high voltage level to a low voltage level before switching the SCL line from high to low
+1. The master sends the **start condition** to every connected slave by switching the SDA line from a **high voltage level to a low voltage** level **before** switching the **SCL line from high to low**.
-2. The master sends each slave the 7 or 10 bit address of the slave it wants to communicate with, along with the read/write bit
+2. The master sends each slave the **7 or 10 bit address** of the slave it wants to communicate with, along with the **read/write bit**.
 3. Each slave compares the address sent from the master to its own address.
-If the address matches, the slave returns an ACK bit by pulling the SDA line low for one bit.
-If the address from the master does not match the slave’s own address, the slave leaves the SDA line high.
+If the address matches, the slave returns an **ACK bit** by pulling the **SDA line low for one bit**.
+If the address from the master does not match the slave’s own address, the slave leaves the **SDA line high**.
-4. The master sends or receives the data frame
+4. The master sends or receives the **data frame**.
-5. After each data frame has been transferred, the receiving device returns another ACK bit to the sender to acknowledge successful receipt of the frame
+5. After each data frame has been transferred, the receiving device returns **another ACK bit** to the sender to acknowledge successful receipt of the frame
-6. To stop the data transmission, the master sends a stop condition to the slave by switching SCL high before switching SDA high
+6. To stop the data transmission, the master sends a **stop condition** to the slave by switching **SCL high before** switching **SDA high**.

 **ADVANTAGES AND DISADVANTAGES OF I2C**